PWrInSpace/PoliWebsite/README.md

 #### `yarn dev-host`

-Same as `yarn dev`, but runs on the local network.
+Same as `yarn dev`, but exposes the app on the local network.

 #### `yarn build`